HashimAlHasani/React-Notes/README.md

   console.log("State Updated", word)
 });
 ```
-2. Optional - Will be discussed later on.
+2. Dependency array - Will be discussed later on.

 # #########################################################################################
 # Part.15 - Finishing up Our Header